s2l1/Headless-Samourai-Dojo/README.md

 listenonion=1

 ```
 Let’s start “bitcoind” manually.
-Monitor the log file a few minutes to see if it works fine It may stop at “dnsseed thread exit”, that’s ok.
-Exit the logfile monitoring with Ctrl-C, check the blockchain info, if there are no errors, then stop “bitcoind” again.
+Monitor the log file a while to see if it works fine.
+Exit the logfile monitoring with Ctrl-C, check the blockchain info.
 ```
 $ bitcoind
 $ tail -f ~/.bitcoin/debug.log
 $ bitcoin-cli getblockchaininfo
-$ bitcoin-cli stop
 ```
+When bitcoind is still starting, you may get an error message like “verifying blocks”.
+That’s normal, just give it a few minutes.
+Among other infos, the “verificationprogress” is shown.
+Once this value reaches almost 1 (0.999…), the blockchain is up-to-date and fully validated.
+Since `-txindex` was specified in the `bitcoin.conf` file it will take over 45 minutes for bitcoin to build the transaction index.

+If everything is running smoothly, this is the perfect time to familiarize yourself with Bitcoin Core, try some bitcoin-cli commands, and do some reading or videos until the blockchain is up-to-date.
+A great point to start is the book Mastering Bitcoin by Andreas Antonopoulos which is open source.
+Now is also a great time to backup your system.

+Once you are sync'd up.

+`$ bitcoin-cli stop`

 ## 10. [COPY]